Randomized batch-sampling Kaczmarz methods for solving linear systems: Experimental Results

-FIG. \ref{fig:label6} and FIG. \ref{fig:label7} show the comparison of theoretical and empirical convergence rates when $A$ is randomly generated and modified in this way, for both tall and wide matrices.
-As in these case, our bounds consistently improve upon ND14.
-In particular, Theorem \ref{convRBSK_sharper} provides significantly sharper bounds than GM21 in the wide-matrix case, while Theorem \ref{convRBSK_relaxed_pave} is generally comparable to that of GM21.
-When $A$ is tall, the GM21 bound is slightly sharper than ours.
+FIG. \ref{fig:label6} shows the comparison of theoretical and empirical convergence rates when the Gaussian matrix $A$ is randomly generated and modified in this way.
+As shown in FIG. \ref{fig:label6}, the new bounds consistently improve upon ND14.
+In particular, Theorem \ref{convRBSK_sharper} provides a significantly sharper non-worst-case bound than GM21, while the worst-case bound in Theorem \ref{convRBSK_relaxed_pave} is generally comparable to that of GM21.